 - Add the mushrooms: stir in the mushrooms, cooking for a few minutes until they begin to “sweat” (they start to soften and give off some liquid).
 Stir in about half of the wine (¼ cup), and let it cook down for a few minutes.

 - Stir in the carrots, potatoes and the garlic, combining the vegetables thoroughly.

 - Add the chicken thighs back into the pan, nestling the chicken on top of the vegetables.
+Place the thyme sprigs on top of the chicken.
 Pour in the chicken stock and remaining wine, and bring to a simmer.
 Cover, and simmer for 40 minutes.
 About halfway through (20 minutes into braising), gently stir the chicken and veggies a bit to combine them.
 Cover again, and finish braising the chicken.